Giraut/freecad_streamdeck_addon/README.md

 - **Device ▶ Filter ▶ UseDeviceType**

   The type of the Stream Deck device you want to use if more than one device is connected.
-E.g. "Stream Deck XL".
+E.g. `Stream Deck XL`.
 Leave blank to use a device of any type.

 - **Device ▶ Filter ▶ UseDeviceSerial**

   The serial number of the Stream Deck device you want to use if more than one device is connected.
-E.g. "A00NA325307HF5".
+E.g. `A00NA325307HF5`.
 Leave blank to use a device with any serial number.

 - **StartStopCommands ▶ ExecuteShellCommandWhenStarting**